adamscourfield/Anaxi---Temp/replit.md

 # Anaxi - Teacher Observation Platform

 ## Overview
 Anaxi is a professional teacher observation and development platform for schools.
 It facilitates peer observations using custom rubrics, provides structured feedback via habit-based checklists, and tracks professional development for educators.
 The platform supports multiple schools with role-based workflows for observers and teachers, emphasizing clarity and efficiency.
-Key features include a robust user archiving system, comprehensive password reset functionality, department management with associated meetings, granular observation view permissions, and academic year rubric management with scheduled activation and roll-forward capabilities.
+Key features include a robust user archiving system, comprehensive password reset functionality, department management with associated meetings, granular observation view permissions, academic year rubric management with scheduled activation and roll-forward capabilities, and a comprehensive **Behaviour Management System** for incident tracking with real-time email notifications and analytics.
 The system is designed to streamline data management by consolidating teachers and users into a single entity, supporting multi-school assignments.

 ## User Preferences
 Preferred communication style: Simple, everyday language.